Complementarianism, Movies, Southern Baptist/SBC

 Originally published May 21, 2019

-Ladies- did you read yesterday’s Mailbag article, Counter Arguments to Egalitarianism?
+Ladies- have you read my Mailbag article, Counter Arguments to Egalitarianism?
 If not, I would encourage you to read it before watching today’s movie.
 And if you’re new to the complementarian vs. egalitarian kerfuffle, I would encourage you to read, not only that article, but all of the articles in the “Additional Resources” section of that article as well.

 Why?

 Also, today’s movie is kind of like a homework assignment.
-How would you apply the complementarian apologetics you learned in yesterday’s article as well as your knowledge of Scripture to the egalitarian arguments and pronouncements being made in this movie?
+How would you apply the complementarian apologetics you learned in the Mailbag article as well as your knowledge of Scripture to the egalitarian arguments and pronouncements being made in this movie?

 Battle for the Minds was released on PBS in 1997.
 It presents the egalitarian viewpoint on the stage of Southern Baptist Theological Seminary’s transition from theological liberalism to biblical theological conservatism under the then-new leadership of Dr. Albert Mohler, and delves into a bit of the Conservative Resurgence in the Southern Baptist Convention around that time as well.
 (As an aside, I am not familiar with any of the people in the film presented as being on the egalitarian side except for Anne Graham Lotz.
 I’m only familiar with a few of those on the complementarian side: Albert Mohler, David Miller, and Paige Patterson.)